corsfix/docs/src/content/docs/cors-proxy/api.md

 description: Corsfix CORS Proxy API documentation.
 ---

-Corsfix provides several methods to proxy your requests, giving you flexibility in how you use the CORS Proxy.
+Use Corsfix proxy API to solve CORS errors in your requests.
+Simply add the proxy before your URL to send request using our proxy.

 ## URL as Query String